ManiacalMaynard/baseballCountdown/README.md

-*The Over-thought Baseball Opening Day Countdown Clock*
+**The Over-thought Baseball Opening Day Countdown Clock**

 This project is for-fun and intended to be a practice and portfolio project.
-Just doing a simple countdown clock is too easy so I'm over-complicating it for funzies with team selection, JSON (or possibly FireBase) data sourcing, fancy visual menu, and visual theme adaptation.
+Just doing a simple countdown clock is too easy so I'm thinking about over-complicating it for funzies with team selection, JSON (or possibly FireBase) data sourcing, fancy visual menu, and visual theme adaptation.
 If you are reading this and think "hey, what they could have done better was XYZ!" then please message me on GitHub or via my website at maniacalindustries.com.

-First visit the opening screen should be "choose your team".
+For the time being it will remain a simple countdown clock for Major League and Minor League opening days.

+In The Future TO - DO List:

 Team selection by either:
  - Automatically by location.
 This should be a button to opt-in for location retrieval.
 The location info will be used to search the JSON doc for the closest team.